Laboratory Centrifuges

 Motor

 Most centrifuges run with a universal motor.
-That is a single-phase motor, where the stator's field winding and the rotor winding are connected
+That is a single-phase motor, where the stator's field winding and the rotor winding are connected in series through a commutator.
+The motor is called universal motor because it runs on both AC and DC.

-More about motors later in the (
+More about motors later in the (↓Repair) section.

 Control unit

-time.
+The control unit is the heart of the centrifuge, which receives the settings from the control knobs for the speed and the centrifugation time.
 Also the sensors for the actual speed, an open lid or an imbalanced load are connected here.
-The control board processes all this
+The control board processes all this information and then controls the motor, the brake and the lid lock.

 Power supply